Mission-4/cinnamon-role/readme.md

 # Cinnamon Role - Easy Role management for Laravel 5

-Cinnamon Role is a simple Role management system build for Laravel 5 with an Json Api for easy implementation.
+Cinnamon Role is a simple Role management system built for Laravel 5 with a backend Json Api for easy implementation.

 ## Feature List: